 Even so, perception is often reality—and so this ranking can give employers in non tech-hubs an idea of those based in Silicon Valley and Seattle.
 For instance, a non-tech employer based in Denver is going to have a considerably harder time recruiting top talent than a tech firm in Seattle—even though Denver regularly scores highly on quality of living lists.

 Armed with this knowledge, employers can design competitive packages more likely to attract the top talent they need.
 Or they can consider offering tech talent greater flexibility regarding hours and remote working—which is something else that this group of workers values highly.
-Alternatively, a service such as Indeed Prime can help match elite talent to top firms.
-To learn more about how Prime can help you, click here.
+Alternatively, a service such as Seen by Indeed can help match elite talent to top firms.
+To learn more about how Seen can help you, click here.